Dhaneera/Point-of-Sale-System-Backend/README.md

 ### Configuration

 The application uses an in-memory H2 database by default.
 You can configure the database settings in the `src/main/resources/application.properties` file to use a different database.
+To run the front-end of this application please use this link (https://github.com/SDW-SWD/Point-of-Sale-System-Frontend)

 ```properties
 # Default H2 Database configuration